 I hate arriving in new cities after dark (or before sunup).
 I try to avoid it at all costs.
 This, however, wound up being one of those unavoidable days when I’d be relying on streetlamps and a solid resting bitch face to safely reach my final destination.
 The bunker was, appropriately, located far from Zagreb’s attractions and perhaps a 20 minute walk from the main bus terminal.
 I took comfort in the fact that the sidewalk I took most of the way was relatively well populated by cyclists and old ladies walking their dogs.

 After a few minutes I reached the end of the street, with no sign of the hostel or the stencilled blue bombs they insisted guests should follow.
 I started to retrace my steps and Bakery Guy approached me.
 In retrospect, I feel so bad for blowing him off that first time.
-I never got his name – it seems to be a habit with my saviors on the road, to whom I may devote a future post – but he was one of the kindest, most helpful people I met in Europe.
+I never got his name – it seems to be a habit with my saviors on the road – but he was one of the kindest, most helpful people I met in Europe.